stacklok/mockllm/README.md

 ### Hot Reloading

 The server automatically detects changes to `responses.yml` and reloads the configuration without requiring a restart.
-This makes it easy to add or modify responses while the server is running.

 ## API Format